scaleway/serverless-examples/functions/image-labelling-node/README.md

 # Image labeling example with TensorFlow.js

+This example shows how to label an RGB image in an S3 bucket using serverless functions.

 ## Requirements

 This example assumes that you are familiar with:

 * how serverless functions work.
 If needed, you can check [Scaleway official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/).
 * how S3 object storage works, and especially how to create a bucket and upload files within a bucket.
 Please refer to scaleway's documentation [here](https://www.scaleway.com/en/docs/storage/object/quickstart/).
 * how to create and get user API access and secret keys using IAM.
 Please refer to IAM documentation [here](https://www.scaleway.com/en/docs/identity-and-access-management/iam/concepts/).

 This example uses the Scaleway Serverless Framework Plugin.
 Please set up your environment with the requirements stated in the [Scaleway Serverless Framework Plugin](https://github.com/scaleway/serverless-scaleway-functions) before trying out the example.

+Additionnaly it uses the [serverless-functions-node](https://github.com/scaleway/serverless-functions-node) library for local testing.

 ## Context

 This example shows how to label an RGB image in an S3 bucket using serverless functions.
 The example uses a pre-trained ready-to-use model from [TensorFlow.js](https://www.tensorflow.org/js/models).
 The model is called `mobilenet` and can be used on server or client side.
 It returns three labels of an image with their respective prediction probabilities (namely, logits).
 Check `mobilenet` Github repository [here](https://github.com/tensorflow/tfjs-models/tree/master/mobilenet).

 ## Description